BurlapTV/Chat-Commands/README.md

 !volumeup | Adjusts the music volume up slightly |
 !volumedown | Adjusts the music volume down slightly |

-## SUBSCRIBER ONLY SCREEN ALERTS & SFX
+## SUBSCRIBER ONLY SCREEN ALERTS & SFX:

 These are generally only subscriber only.
 Most have a short cooldown (~60 seconds) & cost a small amount of BarappuKoin per use.